hpcleuven/VscDocumentation/source/data/tier1_data_service.rst

 The Tier-1 supercomputing infrastructure in Flanders had until 2018 mainly been targeted at users with serious calculation issues (typical HPC/HTC workloads).
 Although this platform in its current form is already very successful, the current focus on compute no longer meets all the needs of many researchers.
 There is also a strong demand for more data storage capacity, data processing solutions and customized user environments.

-Therefore, VSC decided on 2018 to offer a new Tier-1 model: Supercomputing as a Service.
+Therefore, VSC decided in 2018 to offer a new Tier-1 model: Supercomputing as a Service.
 In this model three infrastructure components (Compute, Data and Cloud) are tightly coupled to allow easy and fast transfers of data between the three systems and to offer a higher level of service to the VSC users.

 The Tier-1 Data component aims to offer the VSC users the required tools and infrastructure as well as human resources to help them to manage research data.